 Your kitten can become seriously ill.
 Large amounts are dangerous because they form a rock-like obstruction when the litter hardens.
 It can lead to a gastrointestinal blockage that's a medical emergency and sometimes fatal.

 These issues aren't only for kittens, either.
-Small dogs are at risk for developing intestinal blockages from clumping cat litters.
+Small dogs are at risk of developing intestinal blockages from clumping cat litter.
 It's not uncommon for a dog to view clumped-up litter box contents as a treat for them to eat.

 Once ingested, a large amount of clumping litter can form an intestinal blockage in the dog.
 It's nothing a pet owner or dog wants to experience.
 So anyone with both small dogs and kittens needs to be careful when using clumping litter.